NoBlackBoxes/LastBlackBox/course/bootcamp/day_3/README.md

 ### Networks

-- Live Lecture: "Serial, routers, and the internet"
+- Live Lecture: "Communication, protocols, and the internet"
-- *Task 1*: Build a protocol for communicating between your midbrain and hindbrain
+- *Task 1*: Design and implement a protocol for communicating between your midbrain and hindbrain
-- *Task 2*: Build a remote control robot
+- ***Project***: Build a remote control robot

 ----